ama440/finalproject611/README.md

 The dataset is quite large, containing several hundred variables and over 400,000 observations.
 As such, the cleaning and manipulation of the dataset poses a challenge.
 Though several people on Kaggle have posted cleaned datasets, I think this pre-analysis data manipulation process will help me develop crucial R and/or Python skills, and it will also allow me to select the variables I would like to keep.
 I believe there is also a fair amount of missing data, so starting with the raw dataset will allow me to address the missingness in the manner I deem most appropriate.

-In terms of my analysis, I produce visualizations--(hopefully) some interactive--that effectively present information about the dataset.
+In terms of my analysis, I produce univariate and bivariate visualizations that summarize information about the dataset and attempt to visualize the data in two dimensions by performing principal component analysis and multiple correspondence analysis.
 I also create several predictive models that help quantify the association between heart disease and its potential risk factors.
 Given the large size of the dataset, I split into training and testing sets.

 Using This Repository
 =====================